JohnMai1994/SpaiceInterview/README.md

 - Summary

-    This project is `JSON Display`, I add some fancy animation and CSS style to make it pretty.
+    This project is `JSON Editor`, I add some fancy animation and CSS style to make it pretty.

-    In this program, I mainly use style-component this lib to code my CSS style.
-I use fetch and React Hook to set initial data

-    If I have more time, I will try to make this to `JSON Editor`

-- Update

-    Right Now, We can edit the JSON file at the front-end website